Skip to Content

 How would I do this trip differently?
 After talking with a few folks on our flight back, I would definitely break it up, and island hop.

-• I would stay no more than 3 days at each island, this would be plenty of time to take in the sights and gain a good sense of the individual cultures of each island.
+• I would stay no more than 3 or 4 days at each island, this would be plenty of time to take in the sights and gain a good sense of the individual cultures of each island.

 • I would rent either a car or scooter to tour around the islands.
 Unless, I was planning on taking organized tours of the sights.